Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Introduction

-Key-Value (KV) cache compression methods have demonstrated effectiveness for instruct models in long-context scenarios.
-These methods adopt one of two strategies: token dropping or head reallocation.
-Token-dropping methods selectively evict less important tokens from each head \citep{zhang2023h2oheavyhittera,li2024snapkvllma,cai2025rkvredundancyaware,yang2024pyramidinferpyramid, qin2024cakecascading}, while head-reallocation methods identify critical heads and allocate full KV cache to them while applying compressed KV cache to others.
-However, as shown in \Figref{fig:motivation} (left), both categories degrade significantly when applied to reasoning models while maintaining stable performance on their instruct counterparts.
-This performance degradation correlates strongly with generation length: in the MBPP \citep{austin2021program} coding task, both model variants achieve nearly identical uncompressed performance, yet the reasoning variant generates 3341 tokens on average-8x longer than the 439 tokens of the instruct variant.
-This controlled comparison isolates extended CoT generation as the primary cause of compression challenges rather than differences in model capability, revealing the inherent difficulty in compressing long reasoning sequences.
-This incompatibility stems from KV cache's fundamental role shift in reasoning models: rather than mere computational optimization, it becomes the carrier of reasoning behavior itself, storing critical states for CoT consistency and self-reflection, making compression inherently detrimental to reasoning performance.
+As illustrated in \cref{fig:motivation}~(a), existing KV cache compression methods typically follow one of two strategies: token dropping or head reallocation.
+Token-dropping methods selectively evict less important tokens from each head's KV cache \citep{zhang2023h2oheavyhittera,li2024snapkvllma,cai2025rkvredundancyaware,yang2024pyramidinferpyramid, qin2024cakecascading}, while head-reallocation methods identify critical heads and allocate full KV cache to them, applying compressed KV cache to the remaining heads.
+However, as shown in \cref{fig:motivation}~(b, left), two representative methods, including token-dropping method R-KV~\citep{cai2025rkvredundancyaware} and head-reallocation method DuoAttention~\citep{xiao2024duoattentionefficienta}, degrade significantly when applied to reasoning models, while maintaining stable performance on their instruct counterparts.
+In the MBPP \citep{austin2021program} coding task, both model variants achieve nearly identical uncompressed performance.
+This controlled comparison isolates extended CoT generation as the primary cause of compression challenges, rather than differences in model capability.
+In reasoning models, the KV cache serves not merely as computational optimization but as the carrier of reasoning behaviors, storing critical states for CoT consistency and controlling generation flow.
+This fundamental shift raises a critical question: \textbf{which KV attention heads matter for reasoning behaviors?}